varshaamble/PayrollAutomation/README.md

            14. Date of Birth
            15. MobileNo
            16. Site Expenses

-           and entered data can be in a Standard Format
+            entered data can be in a Standard Format
 *****@ How to Use*****
      Click "Use PDF Data" or "Load File" from the application menu.